When to Stop Testing? Testing Exit Criteria Decision

 Initial Activities:

-• The testing team receives requirements.
+• The testing team has received the requirements.

 • Initial Test documents are ready and reviewed.